The impact of the lifting of public health measures on transmission and infections

 Computer modelling and data analysis done by CoVaRR-Net experts projects that COVID-19 infections among Canadians are likely to rise following the lifting of pandemic restrictions, due to the combined effects of relaxing protections and the growth advantage of the more transmissible BA.2 Omicron subvariant.
 If restrictions had not been removed in some provinces in February and across Canada in March, BA.2’s growth advantage would have likely overcome the decline in infections leading to relatively stable levels through to the summer.

 “While there are a lot of unknowns, with the combined effects of BA.2’s rise and the relaxation of public health measures, the number of infections in Canada is projected to rise to between 230,000 and 300,000 new infections per day in May, based on a 15% or 30% increase in transmission.
 That is significantly higher than the level of infections (under 150,000 a day) there would have been if restrictions had not been removed.
-The number of infections is projected to be much higher than reported cases, since we are testing and reporting only a minority of infections,” says Dr. Caroline Colijn, CoVaRR-Net’s Computational Biology and Modelling Pillar Deputy, Professor at Simon Fraser University and Canada 150 Research Chair in Mathematics for Evolution and Public Health.
+The number of infections is projected to be much higher than reported cases, since we are testing and reporting only a minority of infections,” says Dr. Caroline Colijn, CoVaRR-Net’s Computational Analysis, Modelling and Evolutionary Outcomes (CAMEO) Pillar Deputy, Professor at Simon Fraser University and Canada 150 Research Chair in Mathematics for Evolution and Public Health.
 “Public safety measures such as physical distancing and masking have proven to be effective over the course of the pandemic.
 Our models suggest clearly that removing precautions will allow an increase in the number of infections,” says Dr. Colijn.

 Because the rates of transmission and infection are projected to rise significantly after lifting restrictions, the health risks will be higher for individuals and families in the community, schools, and the workplace, and especially for vulnerable populations.